Our Approach to the Curriculum

 Details of additional schemes followed

-Click here to access the DfE’s Letters and Sounds programme
+Click here to access the Little Wandle Letters and Sounds Revised programme

 We follow the Oxford Reading Tree scheme.
 We have a wide range of take home books through which children develop their reading fluency and comprehension.
 Our early reading books are fully phonetically decodable and those that follow on are aligned to the phases in the ‘Letters and Sounds’ Phonics Scheme.
 Our stock includes a good balance of fiction as well as non-fiction, with our older readers enjoying texts from traditional myths and legends to reimagined classics and comic strips.